ai-cfia/ailab-datastore/doc/fertiscan/new-inspection.md

 # Inspection registration Documentation

-## Context:
+## Context

 The User wants to digitalize a label picture on FertiScan.
 Therefore, the BE uses it's models to digitalize the content and sends over a JSON with all the information taken from the pictures.
 We need to parse the JSON, saves correctly the information into the DB linked to the pictures received.

 ## Prerequisites